Worried about the safety of your car? We have a list of devices which can give some relief.

 iv.
 Brake Pedal Lock: As the name suggests, it essentially locks the brake pedal and the thief might be able to ignite and drive the car, but cannot apply the footbrake.
 Making it hard for them to turn and easier to track.

 These are more electronic approaches to immobilizing the car when someone tries to steal it.
-A kill switch is installed in the hood and it disables the cars electronics including that of the External link if someone tries to start it without performing a series of pre-defined tasks.
+A kill switch is installed in the hood and it disables the cars electronics including that of the engine if someone tries to start it without performing a series of pre-defined tasks.
 Some kill switches can even kill the fuel system via a wireless transmitter.
 Some car manufacturers do not allow installation of a kill switch, so it is wise to refer to your car’s warranty first.

 A car alarm is an absolute necessity for every car owner and nearly everyone is familiar with them too.
 They are dubbed the most effective solution by people using security solutions and the authorities themselves.
 By only displaying a sticker that your car has an alarm system installed, it is enough to reduce the chances of becoming a thief’s target.
-Car External link go off by a number of unrecognized actions such as breaking the glass, unauthorized entry, sudden movement, etc. But you should be aware of alarms that are too sensitive because they are really loud and may cost your neighbor’s friendship.
+Car alarms go off by a number of unrecognized actions such as breaking the glass, unauthorized entry, sudden movement, etc. But you should be aware of alarms that are too sensitive because they are really loud and may cost your neighbor’s friendship.

 One feature that modern vehicles have now started to come along with as a standard are electronic immobilizers.
 They are microchips that signal the car that it is okay to start.
 If someone attempts to ignite the engine without the signal from the immobilizer, the car simply will not start.
 These security devices are fitted in the car itself and they keep an eye for the token (could be a particular key or another chip in the driver's pocket) to be present before the car could be started.

 All of these options may seem to be very sophisticated and impossible to pass through and, in reality, they may be effective to deter amateur thieves.
 Professionals, however, have found their way around most of them.
-E.g. a thief may detach the External link first in order to disable the kill switch or the alarm.
+E.g. a thief may detach the battery first in order to disable the kill switch or the alarm.
 In some cases, it would mean that he or she may not be able to drive it away, but they can simply take away the parts and/or precious belongings from the car.
 Another investment that goes along well with all of the above is a hood lock.

 GPS Tracking Device